Alfresco/docs-alfresco/content-services/7.3/install/containers/helm.md

 * Alfresco Digital Workspace: `https://acs.YOUR-DOMAIN-NAME/workspace/`
 * Alfresco Sync Service: `https://acs.YOUR-DOMAIN-NAME/syncservice/healthcheck`

-If you're running Content Services 7.3 (i.e. the latest version) and already have a valid license file for this version, you can apply it directly to the running system.
+If you're running Content Services 7.3 (or the latest version) and already have a valid license file for this version, you can apply it directly to the running system.
 Navigate to the Admin Console and apply your license:

 * [https://acs.YOUR-DOMAIN-NAME/alfresco/service/enterprise/admin/admin-license](http://localhost:8080/alfresco/service/enterprise/admin/admin-license){:target="_blank"} (this only applies for the Enterprise Download Trial)
 * Default username and password is `admin`
-* See [Uploading a new license]({% link content-services/latest/admin/license.md %}) for more details
+* See [Uploading a new license]({% link content-services/7.3/admin/license.md %}) for more details

 ### Configuration options

 By default, this tutorial installs an out-of-the-box setup, however there are many configuration options shown in the table below.
-There are also several [examples]({% link content-services/latest/install/containers/helm-examples.md %}) covering various use cases.
+There are also several [examples]({% link content-services/7.3/install/containers/helm-examples.md %}) covering various use cases.

 The following table lists the configurable parameters of the Content Services chart and their default values.